Burn Ban Status:OFF - The Burn ban has been lifted effective 9-25-2023 at noon.

 Fire Safety Burn Bans (typically called for in the summer)

-Brenda Larsen, our county Fire Marshal, works with the DNR, Forest Service and various fire districts when declaring a fire safety burn ban.
+The county Fire Marshal, works with the DNR, Forest Service and various fire districts when declaring a fire safety burn ban.
 When the fire danger reaches a critical level the potential for large scale wild fires increases dramatically and this is often the trigger point for a burn ban.
 For most of us, including the public, this is easy to understand.
 Fire districts are not required to follow the county burn ban but since Taylor Bridge most do.
 To make it more complicated DNR, Forest Service and National Parks may implement their own burn bans that do not always follow the counties.

 Air Quality Burn Bans (typically called for in the fall and winter)